What’s on in Malaga in November

 With Christmas on the horizon, Malaga markets are a great place to start your Christmas shopping.
 As well as the usual Sunday arts and crafts markets on Muelle Uno and on the western seafront promenade:

-Made in Soho Market takes place on Saturday 4 November in Calle Tomás Heredia, 11am to 7pm.
+La Plaza Merced Market takes place on Sunday 25 November on Plaza de la Merced, 11am to 7pm.
 As well as arts and crafts, stall sell vintage pieces, organic fruit and vegetables, plants and second-hand clothes.
-This month’s market also includes a vegan cookery workshop (in Spanish).

 Heads-up for Malaga events in December

-Malaga Marathon takes place on Sunday 10 December.
+Malaga Marathon takes place on Sunday 9 December.
 Sign up is still open if you fancy running past 42km of the city.
-And we’ll all be keeping our fingers and toes crossed for better weather this year…
+And we’ll all be keeping our fingers and toes crossed for better weather this year… Or for less gruelling runs, read our post about the 5 best places to go running in Malaga.